AnaVizcaya/db-lesson/_episodes/06-RunConditionsDB.md

 | 0 | 3  | 1712184743 | raw_data | other
 | 1 | 3  | 1712184743 | raw_data | other
 | 2 | 3  | 1712184743 | raw_data | other

+> ## `.callout`
+>
+> It is important to note that when using the key to extract data, it interpolates the key values.
+So, if there is a run that does not have any column, the 'get' function will return the row with the run number closest to the value given.
+{: .callout}

+### Table with timestam as tv_key
+In this type of table its possible to store information that changes with time, for example slow control parameters.

+The column **tv** is used to store the timestamp in unix time when the data was taken.
+The column **channel** can be left with a constant value, if there are no multiple channels, or it can be used as intended with one number per channel.
+The column **tr** is filled automatically with the timestamp (unix time) when the data from the row was uploaded.
+And the column **data\_type** is optional, so the user can choose to specify a string or not.

+The next table shows an example with timestamp as key.

 ### Example of how to create a table using the condb2 python API
 The following is an example of how to create a table using the condb2 api